XiangyuBi/CUCCL/readme.md

     @ Average Time per Image Connection-8, GPU (ms) : 3.71094
     @ Average Time per Image Connection-4, CPU (ms) : 37.135
     @ Average Time per Image Connection-8, CPU (ms) : 60.3834

+### Outputs

+The output of the program should be a text file.
+Each row is the list of pixel indexes of a particular blob.
+The index is the flattened index of the pixels, following row-major format.
+The 2-D pixel indexes increase from top-left corner towards the bottom-right corners

+Examples are shown in _CUCCL/images/*.txt_

 ## References